A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

 In Figure~\ref{fig:zhist}, we show the combined distribution of redshifts for our DSFG sample.
-The median redshift is $\langle z \rangle = 2.57^{+0.13}_{-0.24}$ (open diamond), with the errors obtained by bootstrapping the sample 1000 times.
-The 16th--84th percentile range of the sample is $1.84 <z<3.65$.
-The median remains unchanged ($\langle z \rangle = 2.57^{+0.39}_{-0.27}$) if we only consider the subset where we are flux-complete ($\falma\geq2.25$~mJy).
-It also does not change if we only consider sources with spec-zs.
+The median redshift is $\langle z \rangle = 2.55^{+0.12}_{-0.24}$ (open diamond), with the errors obtained by bootstrapping the sample 1000 times.
+The 16th--84th percentile range of the sample is $1.85 <z<3.47$.
+The median remains largely unchanged ($\langle z \rangle = 2.57^{+0.12}_{-0.27}$) if we only consider the subset where our survey is nearly flux-complete ($\falma\geq2.25$~mJy).
+It also does not change substantially if we only consider sources with spec-zs.

 As in other studies \citep[e.g.,][]{yun12, simpson14}, we model the redshifts as a log-normal distribution,

 where $\ln(1+z_\mu)$ and $\sigma$ represent the mean and standard deviation of the normally distributed variable $\ln (1 + z)$.
 This distribution captures the asymmetric shape of the DSFG redshift distribution, with a steep fall-off below $z\lesssim1$ and a tail out to $z\gtrsim5$.